 The Company and Marti are providing the following unaudited pro forma condensed combined financial information to aid you in your analysis of the financial aspects of the Business Combination and the related adjustments described in the accompanying notes.
-The unaudited pro forma condensed combined financial information has been prepared in accordance with Article 11 of Regulation S-X. The unaudited pro forma condensed combined balance sheet as of December 31, 2022 gives pro forma effect to the Business Combination as if it were completed on December 31, 2022.
-The unaudited pro forma condensed combined statement of operations for the year December 31, 2022 gives pro forma effect to the Business Combination as if it were completed on January 1, 2022.
+The unaudited pro forma condensed combined financial information has been prepared in accordance with Article 11 of Regulation S-X. The unaudited pro forma condensed combined sheet as of June 30, 2023 gives pro forma effect to the Business Combination as if it had been completed on June 30, 2023.
+The unaudited pro forma condensed combined statement of operations for the six months ended June 30, 2023 gives pro forma effect to the Business Combination as if it had been completed on January 1, 2022.
+The unaudited pro forma condensed combined statement of operations for the year ended December 31, 2022 gives pro forma effect to the Business Combination as if it had been completed on January 1, 2022.